 - Junior, Harbourfront Centre’s new international children’s festival: If you've got kids, this new festival for 2018 is happening May 19-25 and includes a whole host of kid and family-friendly events featuring free and ticketed activities like circus, storytelling, music as well as great food.

 - Artfest at the Distillery: Head down to the historic Distillery District for this arts and craft show taking place throughout the Victoria Day weekend for 2018.
-Stroll the Distillery's cobbled streets and browse jewellery, clothes, art, photography, sculpture, and more.
+Stroll the Distillery's cobbled streets and browse jewelry, clothes, art, photography, sculpture, and more.

 - Spring Beerfest TO: Love beer?
 You might want to think about heading to Spring Beerfest TO at Fort York Garrison Common May 19-20, 2018.
 There will be lots of beer and food trucks and the event happens rain or shine.

-Victoria Day at Toronto's Historic Sites
+Toronto's Historic Sites

 Toronto's family-friendly historic sites such as Fort York, Colborne Lodge, and Montgomery's Inn celebrate the Queen's birthday with teas, tours and more.